abgutierrez24/Choose-Your-Own-Adventure/README.md

 # Choose Your Own Adventure

 This project is a user-input centered game.
 It unravels a story that depends on the user's choices.
-Some bugs that were encountered are:
+Some bugs and challenges that were encountered are:
 * Making the program accept different input types and ask the user to re-input their choice.
 * Calling on functions that have not yet been declared, causing an error when the program runs.
+* Accidentally losing all the files because of misunderstanding a git command
+* Having difficulty merging branches in git
+* Integrating the use of classes

 <!-- Add information about your project.
 Such as detailed description, known bugs and user operation instructions.